Nemocas/AbstractAlgebra.jl/docs/src/submodule.md

 (1, 4)

 julia> N1, = sub(M, [m, n])
-(Submodule over Integers with 2 generators and no relations, Hom: submodule over Integers with 2 generators and no relations -> free module of rank 2 over integers)
+(Submodule over integers with 2 generators and no relations, Hom: submodule over integers with 2 generators and no relations -> free module of rank 2 over integers)

 julia> N2, = sub(M, [m])
-(Submodule over Integers with 1 generator and no relations, Hom: submodule over Integers with 1 generator and no relations -> free module of rank 2 over integers)
+(Submodule over integers with 1 generator and no relations, Hom: submodule over integers with 1 generator and no relations -> free module of rank 2 over integers)

 julia> supermodule(N1) == M
 true